-The technique of cutting out paper, painting it, and arranging it was used by Matisse after he had surgery and could no longer create art using the regular tools.
+The technique of cutting out paper, painting it and arranging it was used by Matisse after he had surgery and could no longer create art using regular tools.

-Much of Matisse’s work is in private collections, and for the first time in 2014-2015 the cut-outs were reunited for an exhibition at the Museum of Modern Art in New York.
+Much of Matisse’s work is in private collections, and for the first time between 2014-2015, the cut-outs were reunited for an exhibition at the Museum of Modern Art in New York.

 As time went on, Picasso painted with progressively cooler shades.
-Hence his iconic The Blue Period.
+Hence his iconic blue period.

 IKB was made in collaboration with Edouard Adam, who was a Parisian art paint supplier and whose shop is still in business on the Boulevard Edgar-Quinet, Montparnasse!

 The artists in this trio are linked in a number of ways: they are seminal artists; they are white; they are European; they are men.
-Additionally, the trio possess the power to provoke debates about the objectification and dehumanization of women in art.
-Read about Picasso and his women here, and discover how Klein used women as paint-brushes here.
+Additionally, the trio possesses the power to provoke debates about the objectification and dehumanization of women in art.